 Our pupil participation numbers exceed the national average and opportunities to develop musical skill beyond the classroom are part of this.
 With 28 ensembles to choose from, all pupils can enjoy performing music together.
 Joining an ensemble provides new experiences and friends as well as the chance to discover new instruments.

 We consistently achieve GCSE and A Level results well above national average and numerous pupils take their academic music further with optional performance exams, from entry level to Diploma.
-Our most successful pupils go on to study music at leading institutions, including Oxford and Cambridge, and transform their passion into a career.
+Our most successful pupils go on to study music at Conservatoire level, at leading institutions, including Oxford and Cambridge, and transform their passion into a career.

 Recognising Excellence Through Scholarships